Table of contents

 Section 2 defines “done” by doing the work manually: you seed rows, extract text, enrich with a consistent prompt, and produce a ranked CSV you trust.
 Once that target is clear, automation becomes straightforward: you stop doing the repetitive parts by hand and make the workflow executable.

-pipeline-ready CSV with the columns we already defined (run_id, query, title, source,
+automate is the search export: take a query and produce a clean, pipeline-ready CSV with the columns we already defined

 Then we automated the enrichment step.
 Instead of manually running the prompt row-by-row and copy/pasting JSON back into a spreadsheet,